Larkin-Gustavson/BluePuzzlesUpdate/README.md

 You interact with this game in any way that a user would use a website (click buttons to interact with the application).

-If you liked using this app.
+If you enjoyed using this app.
 You can email me at <larkingustavson@gmail.com>
 about anything you'd want to say about this program or any improvements that I could make!